 Bridal Party Entrance Songs

 Let’s get this party started!
-After cocktail hour mingling, your guests will get seated for dinner.
+After cocktail hour, your guests will get seated for dinner.
 To kickoff the celebration, the bridal party will make an entrance.
 The DJ will play the bridal parties' song(s) and announce their arrival.
 This is when the bridesmaids and groomsmen will make their way to the head table.
 If you would like, the DJ can introduce all of the pairs as they pass by.
 We suggest choosing a song with an upbeat melody to liven up the mood and pump up the energy.
 This will mark the beginning of the festivities and it is meant to be light-hearted and fun!
 Some wedding parties will even do a silly brief performance as they enter the room.
-Feel free to talk with your bridal party to see if they have any ideas.
-There are no rules for this except for you all to have fun!

 The Best Bridal Party Entrance Songs: